Statutory Duties and Regulatory Principles

 - that a wide range of electronic communications services is available throughout the UK;

-- that a wide range of TV and radio services of high quality and wide appeal are available in the UK;
+- that a wide range of TV and radio services of high quality and wide appeal are available throughout the UK;

 - that sufficient plurality in the providers of different television and radio services is maintained;

-- adequate protection for members of the public and others against offensive or harmful material
+- the application of standards that provide adequate protection for members of the public and others against offensive or harmful material in television and radio services;

-- adequate protection for members of the public and others against unfair treatment in programmes or unwarranted infringement of privacy
+- the application of standards that provide adequate protection for members of the public and others against unfair treatment in television and radio programmes and unwarranted infringements of privacy resulting from activities carried on for the purposes of such television and radio services.

 Under the Postal Services Act 2011: